View across Matcha Mountain in Taiwan.

 1hr · 5km

 After a couple of days on the hiking trails, today is all about slowing down and immersing yourself in the natural beauty of eastern Taiwan.
 Enjoy a leisurely morning, tucking into a relaxed breakfast before heading out for a peaceful paddleboarding session on Liyu Lake.
 Beneath lush mountains, this serene freshwater lake offers a much quieter and less touristy experience than the famed Sun Moon Lake, though Sundays do attract local families who gather for picnics and recreational activities on the lake.
-After paddling on the calm waters, head to the charming Liyu Lake Tree House for a laid-back lunch, complete with stunning lake views.
+After paddling on the calm waters, head to a charming local spot for a laid-back lunch.
 Then, pedal around the lake on its easy cycling path for a casual 5km bike ride, pausing at scenic lookout points along the way.
-In the afternoon, return to Hualien, where you’ll have free time to roam, explore, and sample more of the best of Taiwanese street food at your leisure.
+In the afternoon, return to Hualien, where you’ll have free time to roam, explore, and sample more of the best of Taiwanese street food, at your leisure.

 Day 5